mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Main Deck contain 20 cards
 - Extra deck contain 8 cards
 - No S/T removal staple cards
-- No staole Battle Trap cards
+- No staple Battle Trap cards
 - Not prioritize to be optimized
 - No any Coin/Dice based effects
 - Preferably can search from deck
 - Preferably has draw power support
 - Preferably can re-use cards in GY
 - Can be Xyz/Pendulum/Ritual focused
-- Each deck can be only one variation
 - Only use for Farming or Event duels
-- Can have any Xyz/Pendulum/Ritual cards
+- Can only be anime characters' decks
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
 - Mainly Farming/Event/Trader/Ticket cards
-- Not ace deck from an evil main characters:
+- Not ace deck from an overpowered protagonist:
     - DM: Yami Yugi (Atem)
     - GX: All Jaden variants
-    - ZEXAL: Astral
+    - ZEXAL: Yuma-Astral
-    - ARCV: Yuya (Z-ARC)

 ### Ritual Decks
 - Has 5-6 Ritual Spells